roman-milk/roman-milk.github.io/a-weird-one.md

  "Damn!
 I was hoping that mystery woman was going to be my daughter in law.
 So who is my daughter in law going to be?"

  "You don't need to know that just yet.
 It may not work out."
-Report_Story #2